 Notes: Sweet, Fruity

 Gongfu: 4g | 100ml | 90c | 5-10 sec

 Western: 3g | 250ml | 80c | 1 min

 This white tea is grown in Fuding, an area that is famous for its loamy soil and mild climate for white tea.
 There are really only 2 steps in processing white tea – withering and drying.
 Which means the tea relied heavily on the quality of the leaves, as well as our tea producer’s experience and skills in managing the process.
 The result is a tea that’s fruity with a hay like sweetness, delicious and far from typical.

 The Story of Bai Mu Dan

-White Tea is probably the oldest tea type and is known for its medicinal properties.
+White Tea is known for its medicinal properties.
 There is a popular saying: 1-year white tea is just tea, 3-year white tea becomes medicine, while 7-year white tea becomes treasure.
 Some studies have shown that aged white tea has cooling, calming and anti-inflammation properties that could be used in treating discomfort or served as prevention.
 Coupled with its look of white peony and wonderful taste, what not to love about Bai Mu Dan?

 Bi Luo Chun碧螺春

 Elevation: 4,260ft / 1,300 meter